Tipperary-Lawn-Tennis-Club/TLTC-Website/src/content/rules/rules-and-policies-of-county-tipperary-lawn-tennis-club.md

 Please note:

-* Theonuswill always be on the parents/Guardians to accept responsibility for their children while they are on the club property.
+* The onus will always be on the parents/Guardians to accept responsibility for their children while they are on the club property.
 * Theclub does not accept responsibility for juniors unsupervised at any time.
 * As a health and safety issue it is important that the rules are strictly adhered to